Rule Inference API

 os.environ["PMTX_TOKEN"] = TOKEN

-from prometheux_chain.model.database import Database
+from prometheux_chain.data.database import Database

 # Infer Vadalog rules from a Databricks cluster with a specific schema

-inferred_rules = pmtx.infer_schema(
+inferred_rules = px.infer_schema(

 Database(